Rangers to make second bid for early release of prize money

 “We are proud that many fellow clubs will stand strong and not be swayed.”

-Hearts and Partick, who both stand to be relegated, have also issued statements outlining their intention to vote against the plans, though Livingston have come out in favour.
+Hearts and Partick, who both stand to be relegated, have also issued statements outlining their intention to vote against the plans, though Livingston and St Mirren have come out in favour.

 Advertising